-Join Arthur Ulfeldt for an in-depth discussion in this video Some Clojure vocabulary, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Some Clojure vocabulary, part of Learning Clojure.

 - It is often been said that Clojurians love vocab words, so here are some of the terms I'll use throughout this course.
 Simple.
 It's a concept that can't be broken down.
 As simple as it gets.
 Simple is one of the primary goals of the Clojure language, it's also a piece of data that's not made of other smaller pieces of data.
 Value.
 Anything that does not change over time.
 Compound.
 Data that is made of other data, not simple.
 Identity.
 A sequence of values that change with time and have a name.

 Evaluate.
 Translate one expression into the next, usually by running it.
 Function.
 Those things they taught you in algebra.
 That's the technical term.
 REPL.
 An interactive program that lets you type code, run it and see the result.